 Hotels generally have a large number of employees in a vast range of service areas; from food service and housekeeping staff to customer service, sales and marketing, and executive level employees.
 Unsurprisingly, this comes with a diverse range of employment law and related issues, including numerous obligations on the part of the hotel owner and a substantial amount of risk and liability.

 At Baker & Company, our Toronto hotel lawyers have been advising hotel owners on employment law, labour law, human rights law, and occupational health and safety matters for over 30 years.
 We represent owners and franchisees across a wide range of hotels, both small and large and franchised and non-franchised, across the province.

 At Baker & Company, we are both everyday trusted advisors and problem solvers.
 As advisors, we steer our clients through issues and questions that may arise on a day-to-day basis.
 We provide proactive guidance and advice intended to address matters before they escalate into major issues.
-As problem solvers, we respond quickly and efficiently where a serious concern presents itself and where litigation or other legal intervention is required.
+As problem solvers, we respond quickly and efficiently where a serious concern presents itself and legal intervention is required.

 For management level staff and for non-unionized hotels, the importance of employment agreements cannot be overstated.
 These contracts are fundamentally important elements of every employment relationship, providing the terms and conditions that govern that arrangement.

 Canada has employee-centric employment laws which require employers to provide long notice periods to employees who are to be terminated.
 It is critically important that employment agreements are carefully drafted to both reflect employer obligations, and limit liability through strategic termination clauses.